WeLoveSpeed/welovespeed.com/_talks/2021/serveurs-et-webperf.md

   video: ~
 en_US:
   title: "Web Servers and Webperf in the Same Boat"
+  excerpt: >-
+    Improving your server response time is one of the basics of web performance.
+Tips and tricks for a better TTFB.
   description: >-
     Let's talk about web server configuration (Apache/Nginx) and elements that can impact some KPIs (e.g. TTFB)?
 Having done a lot of SEO migrations, I often encountered several issues in terms of 301 redirects: